-According to the Society of Physics Students, only about 30 percent of those earning a Ph.D. in astronomy or physics go on to a career in higher education.
+According to the Society of Physics Students, only about 30 percent of those earning a Ph.D. in astronomy or physics go on to a higher education career.
 The rest work in the private sector, civilian government, the military, and other entities.
 Median salary figures indicate a starting salary of roughly $50,000 in the private sector, with more than double that for those with advanced degrees and professional experience.

 Students with physics majors can pursue a career as an: